No Free Lunch: Non-Asymptotic Analysis of Prediction-Powered Inference: Theoretical Analysis

 \subsubsection{Finite-Sample Covariance Estimation Error with General Pseudo-Labels}

-Before introducing our main result, we introduce additional notation regarding the covariance and variance of higher powers.
+Before introducing our main result, we introduce additional notation.
 For two variables (e.g., $F$ and $Y$) and two integers $a, b$, we use $\sigma_{f^a y^b}$ to refer to the covariance between the random variable $F^a$ and the random variable $Y^b$.
-For a single variable $Y$, we similarly use $\sigma^2_{Y^a}$ to denote the variance of $Y^a$.
-We now present a full treatment of the covariance estimation error for general distributions. \begin{restatable}[Covariance Estimation Error, General Case]{theorem}{GeneralCovarianceEstimation} Let $Y$ and $F$ have bounded fourth-moments.
-Given $n$ samples $\{y_i, f_i\}_{i=1}^n$ from the joint distribution of $Y$ and $F$, we have
+For a single variable $Y$, we use $\sigma^2_{Y^a}$ to denote the variance of $Y^a$.